-The game is played with a ball and bat, but it’s nothing like baseball.
-Only three men in the field have gloves, and the bat is much smaller than a baseball bat.
-A test match is played over the course of five days, and each round lasts roughly seven hours.
-That’s quite an endeavor for both players and fans.
+Cricket is played with a ball and bat, but is very different from baseball.
+Only three men in the field wear gloves, and the bat is considerably smaller than a baseball bat.
+A test match is played over five days, with each round lasting about seven hours – an endurance test for both players and fans.

-Famous cricket players fro the Caribbean include George Headley, Michael Holding, Courtney Walsh, Jeffrey Dujon, Alfred Valentine, Jackie Hendricks, Collie Smith, Lawrence Rowe, Allan Rae, Maurice Foster, Jimmy Adams and Robert Samuels.
-George Headley, a star from the 1930s, is arguably Jamaica’s most famous cricket star.
+Some of the most famous Caribbean cricket players include George Headley, Michael Holding, Courtney Walsh, Jeffrey Dujon, Alfred Valentine, Jackie Hendricks, Collie Smith, Lawrence Rowe, Allan Rae, Maurice Foster, Jimmy Adams and Robert Samuels.
+George Headley, who played in the 1930s, is arguably Jamaica’s most famous cricket star.